reezy24/ZacharyReyes_T2A2/README.md

 # [R11] Description
 ## Features
-The app, with the goal of connecting game creatives with other creatives, will contain the following features:
+The MVP, with the goal of connecting game creatives with other creatives, contains the following features:
+- create and post a project, specifying the areas of expertise that you need to fill
+- browse creatives on the platform
-- The ability to upload pictures and videos of your work
+- invite creatives to work on your project
-- Create your own portfolio page
-- View other services
-- Purchase services from others
-- Create teams
+- create and post a portfolio, specifying your areas of expertise
+- browse projects on the platform
-- Create projects
+- request to work on projects you're interested in
+- simultaneously be a project owner and a member of other projects

 - game developer building a team
 So, I am a game developer who has just found gamevelop.net